Plan your own event

 Getting started

-This section answers your questions about organising and promoting your own community event
+This section is designed to answers your questions about regulations and procedures when organising and promoting your own community event

 Things to consider